-- GET can be used for idempotent requests.

-- Idempotence: an operation can be applied multiple times without changing the result (the final state is the same)
+- GET should only be used for idempotent requests. - Idempotence: an operation can be applied multiple times without changing the result (the final state is the same)

-- POST should be when...
+- POST should be used when...

-- A request changes the state of the server or DB
+- A request changes the state of the server (or underlying DB)

 - Sending a request twice would be harmful

-- (Some) browsers warn about sending multiple post requests
+- (Some) browsers / sites warn about sending multiple POST requests

-- Users are inputting non-ascii characters
+- Users are inputting non-ASCII characters

 - Input may be very large

-- You want to hide how the form works/user input